mkd153/Linear_regression_project/README.md

 # Linear_regression_project

-Need to update:
+Need to update: I standardized data before splitting but that is wrongly using future data.
- wers
-Sorted by:

-Highest score (default)

-126

 You first need to split the data into training and test set (validation set could be useful too).